vyos/vyos-documentation/docs/interfaces/tunnel.rst

 This article touches on 'classic' IP tunneling protocols.

 GRE is often seen as a one size fits all solution when it comes to classic IP tunneling protocols, and for a good reason.
 However, there are more specialized options, and many of them are supported by VyOS.
 There are also rather obscure GRE options that can be useful.

-All those protocols are grouped under 'interfaces tunnel' in VyOS.
+All those protocols are grouped under ``interfaces tunnel`` in VyOS.
 Let's take a closer look at the protocols and options currently supported by VyOS.

 IPIP
 ----

 This is one of the simplest types of tunnels, as defined by :rfc:`2003`.
 It takes an IPv4 packet and sends it as a payload of another IPv4 packet.
 For this reason, there are no other configuration options for this kind of tunnel.

 An example: